Rèiteach: Literature and popular culture

 The custom has become known in the English-speaking world through the novel and films Whisky Galore.
 In both the 1949 film and the 2016 remake, the rèiteach is depicted as a ritual in which bride and groom drink whisky from a quaich in the presence of the whole community, after which there is drinking and dancing.
 The importance of whisky for the ceremony is a key element in the plot.
 In the original novel, Compton Mackenzie writes:

 "Suppose the boat comes but the whisky doesn't, Father James?"
 Duncan asked.
 "What rèiteach can anybody be having?
 It's against nature to have a rèiteach with tea and ginger-ale and lemonade.
 Even if there was plenty beer it would still be against nature."

 "The fairies will bring up the whisky, Duncan", Father James assured him solemnly.

 In 1922 the Gaelic playwright Iain N. MacLeòid produced a play entitled Réiteach Móraig (Morag's rèiteach), a companion to his play Pòsadh Móraig (Morag's wedding).

 The Scottish Celtic rock group Runrig have a song entitled "A reiteach" in their 2008 live album Year of the Flood.

+A detailed account of a ‘reiteach’ in Harris in the early 1930s features in Finlay J. MacDonald’s memoirs ‘ ‘Crowdie and Cream’’ (1982).